By TODD PLUMMER

 For a large hotel on Waikiki Beach, the newly renovated rooms have a clean aesthetic and plenty of light.
 Reclaimed wood headboards and accents throughout the room have a beach feel, and modern updates like bedside USB ports are a welcome update.
 The bathrooms feature rainfall shower heads and sensor toilets.
 Most rooms have at least a partial ocean view, which is a nice touch.

 Wi-Fi is included in daily $48 resort fee.

 What’s the food like?

-If you’re a breakfast person, make sure to add breakfast to your room rate when booking; there’s a phenomenal breakfast buffet that costs about $35 per person for walk-ins.
+If you’re a breakfast person, make sure to add breakfast to your room rate when booking; it is served at Momosan daily.
 As to the rest of the food, a highlight is Morimoto Asia from famed Iron Chef Masaharu Morimoto, which features a range of inventive pan-Asian delights.
+You can also have it delivered to your room.
 Other than that, the bar at the pool deck has a great all-day menu of drinks and snacks to carry you from morning till night.

 How was the service?

 The service is efficient and welcoming.
 Just off the lobby, you’ll find an especially large concierge area with a team of Honolulu experts waiting to provide tips and tricks for exploring the area.
 Thanks to the abundance of staff it never feels like you have to wait long for an answer to your questions.

 Because of the hotel’s larger size and proximity to Waikiki Beach (it’s across the street), you’ll see a little bit of everything, from conference-goers and business travelers to families of all sizes.